Under the Spring Moon

 Last week, Wednesday February 18th, held an especially quiet and beautiful convergence!

-Ash Wednesday, the beginning of Lent for some Christians,
+Ash Wednesday, the beginning of Lent for Christians,

 and the first day of Ramadan for Muslims, fell on the same day.